geoneutrinos/reactors/src/crust-model/README.md

 Crust Model
 ===========
-This module has the lookup table for unocilated crust neutrino fluxes from Huang et. al. 2013 10.1002/ggge.20129
+This module has the lookup table for the unoscillated crust neutrino fluxes from Huang et. al. 2013 10.1002/ggge.20129

 Files
 -----